chreman/masterthesis_old/README.md

     1. add Bootstrap options: `Custom action`: name, script location on S3, and optional arguments
     ![step 3 settings](step3_settings.png)
 1. Security:
-  1. Choose your key par,
+  1. Choose your key pair,
   1. Rest I leave on default settings - if more than 1 user is going to work with the cluster, or data shall be accessed from a different S3-account, this needs attention here

 ### What is in workflows-ck?